bbfrederick/rapidtide/README.md

 NOTE
 ====
 This is an evolving code base.
 I'm constantly tinkering with it.
-That said, now that I'm releasing this to the world, I'm being somewhat more responsible about locking down stable release points.
-In between releases, however, I'll be messing with things. **It's very possible
-I could break something while doing this, so check back for status updates if you download the code in between releases**.
+That said, now that I've released this to the world, I'm being somewhat more responsible about locking down stable release points.
+In between releases, however, I'll be messing with things, although for the most part this will be restricted to the "x" version of programs (e.g. the bleeding edge version of rapidtide2 is rapidtide2x - use the former if you want stability, the latter if you want the newest and and most exciting features). **It's very possible I could break something while doing this, so check back for status updates if you download the code in between releases**.
 I've finally become a little more modern and started adding automated testing, so as time goes by hopefully the "in between" releases will be somewhat more reliable.
 Check back often for exciting new features and bug fixes!

-**UPDATE 9/2/16:  I have worked out the outstanding issues that arose when I added Python 3 compatiblity (with the help of unit tests - who knew?).
-So things seem to be working ok.**

 Why do I want to know about time lagged correlations?
 =======================